Yeah, and I can't believe that nobody's talking about that either.

 I kid you not.

-Venezuelan president Hugo Chavez hinted that the U.S. may be behind a very strange bout of cancer affecting several leaders aligned with him in South America.
+Venezuelan President Hugo Chavez hinted at the U.S. may be behind a very strange bout of cancer affecting several leaders aligned with him in South America.

-Chavez said very difficultly to explain this, even with the law of probabilities, what has been happening to some of us in Latin America.
+Chavez said, very difficultly, we'll explain this, even with the law of probabilities, what has been happening to some of us in Latin America.

 Would it be so strange that they've invented technology to spread cancer and we won't know about it for 50 years?